Leo Varadkar: Personal life

 Varadkar is the first Irish government leader of partly Indian origin and has visited India on a number of occasions.
 He completed his medical internship at KEM Hospital in his father's childhood city of Mumbai.

 During an interview on RTÉ Radio on 18 January 2015 (his 36th birthday), Varadkar spoke publicly for the first time about being gay: "it's not something that defines me.
 I'm not a half-Indian politician, or a doctor politician or a gay politician for that matter.
 It's just part of who I am, it doesn't define me, it is part of my character I suppose".
 Varadkar was a prominent advocate of the same-sex marriage referendum.
 His partner, Matthew Barrett, is a doctor at Mater Misericordiae University Hospital.

 In 2017, Varadkar completed a course in professional Irish, and devised an Irish language form for his surname, de Varad.
 He has said, "My philosophy towards Irish is just to speak it!
 Speak Irish!
 It's not about getting it perfect – it's about having fun and making an effort to speak it."

-Although raised in a Catholic household, Varadkar himself is non-religious, but finds religion "fascinating".
+Varadkar was raised in a Catholic household.
+He is non-religious, but finds religion "fascinating".

 In September 2025, Varadkar published an autobiography, Speaking My Mind.